Court Dates

 You will have a bail hearing if police refuse to release you with a warning or from the police station.
 A bail hearing is like a mini-trial about whether to release you from custody or not while you deal with the accusations against you.
 It is not about whether you are guilty of the charge(s) against you.

 Bail hearings are an important moment in your overall charges – a decision to keep you in detention has lasting impacts on your health and the outcome of your charge(s).
-Many people who don’t make bail end up pleading out on their charges – not because of guilt, but to get out of jail and on with their lives.
+Many people who do not make bail end up pleading out on their charges – not because of guilt, but to get out of jail and on with their lives.

 Most bail hearings (80%) are run by duty counsel lawyers; however a private lawyer can be helpful if you are at a higher risk of being denied bail.
 Reasons you would be at a higher risk include:

-• If the charges against you are numerous or serious (for example a weapons offense or breach of recognizance)
+If the charges against you are numerous or serious (for example a weapons offense or breach of recognizance)

-• If you are Black, Indigenous, are disabled or neurodivergent
+If you are Black, Indigenous, are disabled or neurodivergent

-• If the charge(s) you are facing are highly polarized in mainstream media
+If the charge(s) you are facing are highly polarized in mainstream media

 The average cost for a lawyer to run a bail hearing is between $500 - $2000 depending on how complex it is.
 Legal Aid can cover the cost of a bail hearing or bail review if you qualify for a certificate.
+For more in-depth information on bail hearings and bail plans, see our Making Bail page.

 Fitness Hearing